JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Dataset Creation

 \subsection{JBBQ Dataset}

-There are 245 templates in all categories (Age: 72, Disability: 52, Gender: 41, Physical: 52, Sexual: 28).
-The number of words assigned to each slot of each question template ranges from two to four.
-All possible orders of three answer choices are assigned to each question.
-The total number of questions is 50,856 (Age: 28,176, Disability: 8,064, Gender: 3,912, Physical: 7,536, Sexual: 3,168).
+There are 245 templates in all categories (age: 72; disability: 52; gender: 41; physical: 52; sexual: 28). \newmod{The reason for the relatively large number of templates in the age category is that our JBBQ dataset reflects many age-related harmful biases that exist in Japanese society~\cite{ageref}.} The number of words assigned to each slot of each question template ranges from two to four.